SavviX/Zlaude/README.md

 ## Starting the server and connecting to SillyTavern
 It is recommended but not required to use the latest dev version of SillyTavern.

 Run start.bat or start.sh depending on your system of choice or just do `npm install` and `node app.js` manually.
 It's not rocket science.
-Once the server is running you should see `Slaude is running at http://localhost:5004` if you're using the default port.
+Once the server is running you should see `Zlaude is running at http://localhost:5004` if you're using the default port.

 In SillyTavern, click the API connections button and switch the API to OpenAI.
 Enter whatever you want in the API key field.
 The selected model doesn't matter either.